autodesk-platform-services/aps-tutorials-website/docs/tutorials/simple-viewer/dotnet/auth.md

 }
 ```

-## Authentication endpoint
+## Server endpoints

-Next, let's add a first endpoint to our server.
+Now let's add a first endpoint to our server.
 Create an `AuthController.cs` file under the `Controllers`
 subfolder with the following content:

 ```csharp title="Controllers/AuthController.cs"